Wonchan-Kim/Obsidian_CS/School/CMPT403/CMPT403 ASGN1.md

 5. If there is a format string vulnerability in OpenSSL, it would be more serious bug that Heartbleed is ===TRUE===.
 While the Heartbleed was an information disclosure bug, such as leaking memory contents, openSSL can lead to direct memory reads or writes.
 ---
 Q3.
 1. {i} The first example is Wannacry RaNsomeware attack in 2017.
 It was an attack exploiting the vulnerability 'SMBv1' of Microsoft Windows.
-The patch was already distributed two months ago the attack, however, many industries and institutions didn't update.
+The patch was already distributed two months ago the attack, however, many industries and institutions didn't update accordingly.
+The second example is Equifax data leak that occured in the same year.
+Similar to the first case, the software update was already distributed to prevent the exploit of vulnerability of Apache Struts, however, Equifax did not update.
+As a result, private information of 100 million people got leaked.
+2.
 ---

 Coding Question